Oxke/Monomial/README.md

 # Monomial
-Another python math class, this time for operating with monomials
+Another python math class, this time for operations with monomials